sarcophagus-org/governance-incentives-contract/README.md

 # TESTNET AND MAINNET ENVIRONMENT

-THIS WILL DISTRIBUTE REWARDS TO VOTERS USING REAL WORLD INPUT DATA AND THE COLLECTION CONTRACT ALREADY DEPLOYED ON TESTNET OR MAINNET.
+DISTRIBUTE REWARDS TO VOTERS USING REAL WORLD INPUT DATA AND THE COLLECTION CONTRACT ALREADY DEPLOYED ON TESTNET OR MAINNET.

 ## Environment Variables

-In addition to the variables used in the local environment, once the Collection Contract is deployed on the chain of choice, update its address in COLLECTION_CONTRACT_ADDRESS.
+In addition to the variables included in the local environment above, once the Collection Contract is deployed on the chain of choice, update its address in COLLECTION_CONTRACT_ADDRESS.

 Also include MAINNET_DEPLOYER_PRIVATE_KEY or GOERLI_DEPLOYER_PRIVATE_KEY and GOERLI_PROVIDER based on the chain where the Collection Contract has been deployed.